 Whichever metal is causing problems in your pool, you can use a pre-filter to filter out these metals before they enter your swimming pool, where they will most likely be oxidized by other pool chemicals and stain your pool or change its water colour.

-Since I started my pool business, I have been using the .
+Since I started my pool business, I have been using the Pleatco Disposable Pre-filter.
 I consider it the most effective pre-filter, because my clients who are using metal ridden fill-water have been sending me positive comments about saving on chemicals and time for maintaining their pools.
-Pleatco Disposable Pre-filter

 Pleatco's Pre-filter is also ideal since it can filter a one-time water capacity of 40,000 gallons and can easily thread onto any standard garden hose.
-This pre-filter can also be used for in-ground, above ground and spas sourcing from metal-laden water.
+This pre-filter can also be used for in-ground, above-ground and spas sourcing from metal-laden water.

 2. Using Chemicals to Treat Heavy Metals in a Pool

-The final option and the most tiresome method of dealing with metals in a swimming pool water is using chemicals.
+The final option and the most tiresome method of dealing with metals in a swimming pool water are using chemicals.
 Besides being tiresome, these chemicals may be a little expensive and might need extra care to avoid more problems.
 That is why using them should not be an option if you can super-filter your pool water beforehand using a pre-filter.

 A. CuLator Ultra PowerPak 4.0

 This product can be used for up to 30 days or longer, depending on the amount of metals in your water.
 It has an added advantage since you can use it to remove several metals, such as copper, iron, manganese, silver, cobalt and nickel, and can be used successfully on fresh or salty water.
-CuLator Ultra PowerPak

 B. Sequestering Agents